usf-cs272-fall2021/usf-cs272-fall2021.github.io/_projects/project-4a.md

 ---

 For this project, you will extend your [previous project](project-3.html) to create a multithreaded web crawler using a work queue that builds the inverted index from a seed URL.
-You fully must pass the functionality of [project 3](project-3.html) to be eligible to earn credit for this project.

 **This writeup is for the web crawler functionality only.** See the general [Project 4 Writeup](project-4.html) for more details.

+## Eligibility
+{: .page-header }

+The eligibility requirements for this project are the same [functionality eligibility](functionality.html#eligibility) requirements of the previous projects.
+Specifically:

+  - You must have a non-zero design grade for [project 2](project-2.html) on [Canvas]({{ site.data.info.links.canvas.link }}).

+  - You must have a non-zero functionality grade for [project 3](project-3.html) on [Canvas]({{ site.data.info.links.canvas.link }}).

+If you are missing a grade you should already have, please reach out to us on the [course forums]({{ site.data.info.links.forums.link }}).

 ## Functionality
 {: .page-header }